-To address this challenge, the Tasmanian Land Conservancy created WildTracker, enlisting the help of citizen scientists.
+To help with this challenge, the Tasmanian Land Conservancy created WildTracker, enlisting the help of citizen scientists.
 Still, we know the workload can be overwhelming for landholders!
 That’s where artificial intelligence (AI) steps in to lighten the load.

 Importantly, citizen scientists remain central to the process.
 You can accept or reject the AI’s classification or flag a photo for expert review.
-In doing so, your lovely human brain’s oversight will help enhance the AI model’s accuracy.
+In doing so, your lovely human brain’s oversight will help us improve the AI model’s accuracy.

 Behind the Scenes